Optometrist Receptionist: Job Description, Duties and Requirements

 A search of employment opportunities on Careerbuilder.com in October 2010 revealed that the prospective receptionist's personality and image were considered the most important factors.
 A professional appearance and excellent interpersonal skills trumped experience and education - most optometrists were willing to train the right applicant who possessed a minimum of high school graduation.
 Other desirable skills were medical insurance and coding experience, computer knowledge, evidence of postsecondary education and strong sales ability.
 Having a second language was beneficial in certain regions.

 The growing and aging population is expected to place an increasing burden on health care providers, with support staff picking up much of the additional work load, and optometrist office jobs are no exception.
 Many eye problems, such as cataracts and glaucoma, are age-related.
 In addition, the nearly 24 million Americans with diabetes are at high risk for eye diseases (www.diabetes.org).

 In 2012, The U.S. Bureau of Labor Statistics reported an average salary of $27,050 for receptionists overall.
 About 20% of all receptionists were employed in the offices of physicians.
-Receptionists and information clerks were expected to see a healthy 24% increase in employment from 2010-2020.
+Receptionists and information clerks were expected to see a 14% increase in employment from 2012-2022, which is about average.

 Related to Optometrist Receptionist: Job Description, Duties and Requirements

 Many colleges and universities offer receptionist courses fully online, providing students with the flexibility to develop or...